Fox's Book of Martyrs

 himself attentively to the Greek and Hebrew languages; and in this manner was

-he employed, when the general indulgences were published in 1517.
+he employed, when the general indulgences were published

 Leo